 Which carrier oil is best for massage?

-A good choice needs to be lubricating enough to give glide and slip, but also not so slippery that the therapist can’t get some traction to work on muscle groups.
-It is also a good thing to blend small amounts of different oils to make a bespoke blend for the client’s needs.
-Just as a starting point, choose from Grapeseed, Jojoba, Apricot, Shea, Sunflower and Sweet Almond.
+It is also good to blend small amounts of different oils to make a bespoke blend for the client’s needs.
+Choose from Grapeseed, Jojoba, Apricot, Shea, Sunflower and Sweet Almond as a starting point.

 What is the best base oil for aromatherapy?

-Apricot oil is also popular because even very sensitive skins tolerate it well and it is reasonably priced.
+Apricot oil is also popular because even very sensitive skins tolerate it well, and it is reasonably priced.
 Other carrier oils for aromatherapy are Jojoba, Grapeseed, Sunflower and Sweet Almond oils.

 Frequently Asked Questions